PriyanshCloudKeeper/testing/docs/hourlydashboard/overview.md

 ---

 The Hourly Dashboard empowers customers to make proactive decisions on reservation or savings plan purchases, optimizing overall cloud costs.

+Add: see unvbleanded cost and filter apply savings plan to see the cost after savings plan and use the ode cost to see the cost without the discounts